-Table 5.8-1: Number of Off-Stre eet Parking Spaces Require ed: Schedule A Use Category Use Number of Spaces Required Residential Uses Household Living Dwelling, single family detached 1.25 per efficiency unit; 1.5 per one-bedroom unit Dwelling, duplex 1.5 per two-bedroom unit 800 SF or less 1.75 per two-bedroom unit over 800 SF 1.75 per three-bedroom unit 900 SF or less Dwelling, multifamily: Studio or 1 bedroom 2.5 per three-bedroom unit over 900 SF Dwelling, multifamily: 2 or more bedrooms Mobile home park Accessory dwelling unit 2 per ADU; may be reduced to 1 space only when there shall be reserved on the lot sufficient open space to accommodate the additional space should the Town, based on parking related complaints from nearby property owners, require said parking to be provided on the lot.
+Table 5.8-1: Number of Off-Street Parking Spaces Required: Schedule A Use Category Use Number of Spaces Required Residential Uses Household Living ring Dwelling, single family detached 1.25 per efficiency unit; 1.5 per one-bedroom unit 1.5 per one-bedroom unit Dwelling, duplex 1.5 per two-bedroom unit 800 SF or less 1.75 per two-bedroom unit over 800 SF 1.75 per three-bedroom unit 900 SF or less Dwelling, multifamily: Studio or 1 bedroom 2.5 per three-bedroom unit over 900 SF Dwelling, multifamily: 2 or more bedrooms Mobile home park Accessory dwelling unit 2 per ADU; may be reduced to 1 space only when there shall be reserved on the lot sufficient open space to accommodate the additional space should the Town, based on parking related complaints from nearby property owners, require said parking to be provided on the lot.
 The area reserved for the reserved parking space shall be included in the lot coverage calculation.
 The area reserved for ADU parking as required above, may be exempt from lot coverage calculations pursuant to Section 3.8.5, Impervious Lot Coverage Dwelling, live/work 1 per dwelling unit